Songonge/SQL-Projects/Spotify_Streams.md

 This project focuses on cleaning Spotify Streams data to prepare it for analysis.
 All the tasks are completed in PostgreSQL, one of the most powerful databases.

 ## Problem Statement
-Spotify wants to enhance user engagement by optimizing shuffle mode and improving track completion rates.
+Spotify wants to enhance user engagement by optimizing the shuffle mode and improving track completion rates.
 To achieve this, they need to understand how shuffle mode affects listening behavior, identify patterns in track interruptions, and explore platform-specific performance trends.

 ## Business Questions